 “I deeply understand the meaning of the slogan: Social Impact, Down to a Science.
 With the DPSS capstone project, I learned to analyze complex real-world data with tools that streamline the process.
 And I made friends across the world—thanks to the German language interest group, Miguel and I will continue practicing German together after DPSS.”

-From Sao Paulo, Brazil, Maria is soon to graduate with a Bachelor of Laws from Pontificia Universidade Catolica Do Rio De Janeiro.
+From Sao Paulo, Brazil, Maria graduated with a Bachelor of Laws from Pontificia Universidade Catolica Do Rio De Janeiro in 2020.
 During her time in university, she studied corporate law and eventually moved to technology law where she found a place to explore her interests in both computer science and law.